gloflow/gloflow-docs/kademlia.md

     - *n* - actual number of nodes in the network
     - *k* - bucket size
         - larger bucket implementations slightly reduce the total number of buckets in the routing table.
+        - does the bucket size have to be consistent accross the whole network?
+            - does the network have to reach consensus on the k-bucket dynamically or is it set at network boot?

 # XOR metric
 - how distance is defined between points in the key-space
 - given two 160bit node IDs the distance between them is defined as the XOR of those 2 IDs.

 # long-lived nodes
 - network prefers them over short-lived nodes (new entrants)
 - algo assumes that the longer the nodes have been alive the more likely they are to remain online in the future.
 - concept of node churn leads to the desire to minimize network repair cost.
 - one cannot overtake a ndoes routing state by flooding the network with new nodes.

 # RPC protocol
 - message types